 6ABC helicopter crashes in South Jersey

 WASHINGTON TOWNSHIP, N.J.
-(CBS) -- A local news helicopter crashed in the Wharton State Forest in Washington Township in Burlington County, New Jersey on Tuesday night.
+(CBS) -- Federal investigators will travel to New Jersey Wednesday after a local news helicopter crashed in the Wharton State Forest Tuesday night.

-State police found the wreckage in a wooded area off Mullica River Road just after midnight.
+State park police found the wreckage in a wooded area off Mullica River Road in Washington Township, Burlington County, just after midnight after getting reports that a helicopter had gone missing in the area.

 The chopper was contracted through U.S. Helicopters and worked for 6ABC WPVI.